pvandervelde/zinger/README.md

    1) **Limitation:** Assume that the maximum velocity on flat ground will be no more than **2.0 m/s**.
 The velocity on sloped ground may be reduced.
-   1) **Limitation:** Assume that the maximum slope angle for transports with the maximum weight will be no more than **10 degrees**.
+   1) **Limitation:** Assume that the maximum slope angle for transports with the maximum weight will be no more than **15 degrees**.
-   1) **Limitation:** The rover will not have a suspension system.
-Due to the low speed it is assumed that suspension is not required.
+   1) **Limitation:** The rover will be consider having reached its destination if it is no more than 0.05 meters away from it.
 1) The rover will be able to communicate status and progress.

 1) The rover will be easy to construct and maintain